-Round trips around or on the Inner and Outer Alster Lake as well as walks around the water are very popular with locals and tourists.
-Sunsets on the outer Alster lend a romantic flair and the adjacent attractions are worth a visit.
+Round trips around or on the Inner and Outer Alster and walks around the water are very popular with locals and tourists.
+Sunsets on the Außenalster give a romantic flair and the neighboring attractions are also worth a visit.

-With a stately size of 164 hectares, the Outer Alster on all the banks is a popular starting point for walks.
-For joggers, the paths along the water are also popular and small sailing ships and the Alster steamer make their rounds on the water.
+With an impressive size of 164 hectares, the Außenalster is a popular starting point for walks on all shores.
+The paths along the water are also popular with joggers and small sailing ships and the Alster steamers make their rounds on the water.

-The Kennedy and Lombards Bridge separate the outskirts of the Binnenalster.
-The Lombards Bridge also marks the old course of the city fortification.
-Those who find the way to the Outer Alster too tedious, despite all the temptations, prefer the little round around the Binnenalster.
+The Kennedy and Lombards bridges separate the outer from the Inner Alster.
+The Lombard Bridge also marks the old course of the city fortifications.
+Those who find the way around the Außenalster too laborious despite all the temptations prefer the small tour around the Inner Alster.

 In the know?
 Log-in to add a tip for other adventurers!